Tony Yengeni: Arms Deal conviction

+Imprisonment

+After failed appeals, Yengeni entered Pollsmoor Prison near Cape Town on 24 August 2006, was immediately transferred to more modern Malmesbury prison.

+Yengeni was released on parole on 15 January 2007, after completing a mere four months of the four-year sentence.
+Senior Western Cape ANC leaders, including Mcebisi Skwatsha, were present at his release.
+He continued to maintain his innocence, saying that prison was "a place that I was not supposed to be in the first place".

+Aftermath

 In 2010, it came to light that Yengeni had failed, as required by the Companies Act, to inform the registration office of his fraud conviction, and had failed to remove himself as a director of registered companies.
 Yengeni was sued and had to withdraw as a director from six companies.

 In 2013, additional documents came to light showing Yengeni's deeper involvement in the arms deal.